The 75th Anniversary of Executive Order 9066

 February 19, 1942, ten weeks after the attack on Pearl Harbor, President Franklin D. Roosevelt signed Executive Order 9066 out of “military necessity”.
 The order authorized the War Department to designate military zones where persons of ‘enemy’ ancestry would be excluded.
 At the Western Defense Command headquarters in the Presidio of San Francisco, Commander Lieutenant General John L. DeWitt signed the 108 Civilian Exclusion Orders and directives that would enact Roosevelt’s order across the West Coast.

 By the fall of 1942, all Japanese Americans had been evicted from California and relegated to one of the ten concentration camps built to imprison them.
 Prohibited from taking more than they could carry into the camps, many internees lost their property and assests as it was sold, confiscated or destoryed in government storage.
 As four or five families with their sparse possessions squeezed into and shared tar-papered barracks, life consisted of some familiar patterns of socializing and school.
 However, eating in common facilities and having limited work opportunities interrupted other social and cultural routines.
-Persons who were deemed ‘disloyal’ were sent to barb-wired camps at Manzanar, or Tule Lake, California.
+Persons who were deemed ‘disloyal’ were sent to a segregation camp at Tule Lake, California.
 When World War II drew to a close, the camps were slowly evacuated and no person of Japanese ancestry living in the United States was ever convicted of any serious act of espionage or sabotage.

 This exhibition encourages reflection and invites visitors to investigate the issues and decisions that led to this dark chapter in American history.
 How did leaders arrive at the decision to incarcerate Japanese Americans, two-thirds of whom were U.S. citizens?
 How did Japanese Americans and others respond to the violation of their civil liberties?
 And what, as a nation, have we learned that can help us address present-day issues such as mass incarceration, immigration reform, and racial profiling?